newsappsio/spam/README.md

     map.init()
 })
 ```

-First, load the TopoJSON as usual.
-We need presimplification first, and then you can declare the map variable and the type of map you want (`StaticCanvasMap` or `ZoomableCanvasMap`)

-Inside the object you are able to specify the settings.
-In this case we just need the html element where it will be created.

-`data` is where the painting happens, and inside,`features` contains the TopoJSON object (in this case, "map"). `paintfeature`is the responsible for painting the map.

-Here, as a simple example, I just want to paint the stroke of the map, so I use Canvas to do it.

 And that's it!
 A simple, static map in just a few lines of code!
 It will be automagically projected and centered in your container, nothing else needed.